taskforcesh/bullmq/docs/gitbook/guide/flows/get-flow-tree.md

 # Get Flow Tree

-In some situations, you need to get a job and all of its children, grandchildren and so on.
+In some situations, you need to get a job and all of its children, grandchildren, and so on.

-The pattern to solve this requirement consists on using [getFlow](https://api.docs.bullmq.io/classes/v4.FlowProducer.html#getFlow) method.
+The pattern to solve this requirement consists of using the [`getFlow`](https://api.docs.bullmq.io/classes/v4.FlowProducer.html#getFlow) method.

 ```typescript
 const flow = new FlowProducer({ connection });